About Madikeri Fort

 Currently, the Madikeri Deputy Commissioner's Office is located inside the Fort premises.
 St. Mark’s Church built during the British regime houses a museum, which contains several interesting items related to history.
 It showcases a huge portrait of Coorg's eminent personality Field Marshal K. M. Cariappa, weapons and tools used by the different rulers and the British along with several other interesting objects.

-The beauty and culture of Coorg have been defined in a historical monument, The Madikeri Fort.
+It is one of the best places to visit in Coorg and the beauty and culture of Coorg have been defined in a historical monument, The Madikeri Fort.
 The two-storied heritage property built by the erstwhile ruler of Kodagu has undergone several changes both structurally and functionally.
 A Fort built-in mud housing a beautiful Palace, that too made in mud to a Church adorned with stained glass and done up in Gothic style built by the British.

 Tipu Sultan further fortified the monument in granite and used it for official and leisurely activities.
 While the British made a museum adjoining the Church, made further changes and showcased various objects and artefacts used during the different transactions amongst the rulers.